Curiales

-In ancient Rome, the curiales (from co + viria, 'gathering of men') were initially the leading members of a gentes (clan) of the city of Rome.
+In ancient Rome, the curiales (from curia + -ales, 'men of the same curia') were initially the leading members of gentes (clans) of the city of Rome.
 Their roles were both civil and sacred.
 Each gens curialis had a leader, called a curio.
 The whole arrangement of assemblies was presided over by the curio maximus.

 History

 The Roman civic form was replicated in the towns and cities of the empire as they came under Roman control.
 By the Late Empire, curiales referred to the merchants, businessmen, and mid-level landowners who served in their local curia as local magistrates and decurions.
 Curiales were expected to procure funds for public building projects, temples, festivities, games, and local welfare systems.
 They would often pay for these expenses out of their own pocket, to gain prestige.
 From the mid-third century, this became an obligation, as Constantine I confiscated the cities' endowments, local taxes and dues, rent on city land and buildings.
 Julian returned these, but Valentinian I (363-375) and Valens (364-378) confiscated the resources.
 They did return one-third to the cities which was paid out by the Crown Estates which set aside city assets as separate line-items in the budget.
 Eventually management of these were returned to the cities.
 Not only were the curiales squeezed from the 4th century, but also the cities were hard put to maintaining their public infrastructure and public amenities even with help from the imperial government.
 The curiales were also responsible for the collection of Imperial taxes, provide food and board for the army (the assignments were under the control of the civilian administration), and support the imperial post (cursus publicus) whose expenses and maintenance were laid at the feet of the provincial landowners through whose territory the post moved.